 How Do I Prevent Power Surges From Reaching My Appliances?

-- Install a whole-house surge protector.
+Install a whole-house surge protector.
 Connecting a whole-house surge protection device to your home’s electrical service panel keeps power surges from reaching all of your home’s internal wiring.

-- Plug appliances into GFCI outlets when possible.
+Plug appliances into GFCI outlets when possible.
 A GFCI (ground fault circuit interrupter) outlet monitors electric current flow and may trip when it detects a power surge.
 A GFCI outlet won’t trip for all power surges so it’s not the most reliable solution for protecting appliances from power surge damage.
-The GCFI will trip if a power surge makes it through the outlet and shorts wiring in a circuit board or appliance device.
+The GCFI will trip if a power surge makes it through the outlet and shorts wiring in a circuit board or electronic device.

-- Install a whole-home back-up generator.
+Install a whole-home back-up generator.
 Damage to appliance electronics can occur during power outages, brown outs and during restoration of power from a blackout.
 Install a whole-house back-up generator with an ATS (automatic transfer switch) and surge protector to keep reliable power supplied to your appliances during power outages and brown outs.

 Some electronic control boards can be repaired after being damaged by a power surge.
 Often, it is easier for a technician to replace a damaged control board rather than repair it.
 Most electronic control boards need to be removed and sent to a remote repair facility for repair, then returned to your home and reinstalled in the appliance.
 You’ll typically need to have a service technician complete these tasks.